How to Check Your Credit Score Rating

 If errors appear on your report or your credit score drops suddenly, you'll be able to check these hiccups and remedy them before they affect you adversely.

-Discovering that your credit score has dropped when you're applying for a mortgage or to lease an apartment may disqualify you for either.
+Discovering that your credit score has dropped when you're applying for a mortgage or lease an apartment may disqualify you.

 Where to Check Your Credit Score